Create teams in your workspace to organize members who regularly work together such as design, engineering, and marketing.

 All members of a workspace can view and join teams as long as the team is not private.
 Anyone in the workspace can create issues for other teams or be assigned issues in other teams, too.
 You don't have to join teams to collaborate with others unless you use them frequently and want them to show up in your sidebar.

 Admins can add users to teams under Members in team settings.
-Members can join and leave teams on their own, by hovering over the team name in the lefthand sidebar, then clicking the
+Members can join and leave teams on their own, by clicking on Teams in the lefthand sidebar, then clicking the

 ··· and selecting to join or leave the team.
 To join a private team, members must be invited by the team owner.